Back to blog

 AI Agent Observability — The 18 Tools That Actually Work in 2026 (And What Each Does)

 Traditional software observability is well-understood.
 CPU, memory, network, disk I/O. Logs, metrics, traces.
 APM tools cover most of it.
 You know when something breaks and you have data to debug it.

-AI agent observability is different in ways that break the traditional tooling model.
+AI agent observability breaks this model.
 For AI agents, you need to observe what the LLM was prompted with, what it decided to do, what tools it called, what those tools returned, and what the final output was.
 You need to evaluate whether the output was actually correct, whether it was safe, whether it hallucinated.
 You need to track cost per request, token usage, and latency by component.

 The three pillars of traditional observability do not map directly.
 Logs from an AI agent are full of unstructured model outputs.
 Metrics tell you latency but not whether the output was any good.
 Traces tell you what happened but not whether what happened was right.